 Nate’s Grade: A

-Posted on September 2, 2014, in 2014 Movies and tagged action, aliens, bradley cooper, chris pratt, comedy, comic book, drama, james gunn, josh brolin, karen gillan, marvel, sci-fi, super hero, zoe saldana.
+Posted on September 2, 2014, in 2014 Movies and tagged action, aliens, bradley cooper, chris pratt, comedy, comic book, dave bautista, drama, james gunn, josh brolin, karen gillan, lee pace, marvel, sci-fi, super hero, zoe saldana.
 Bookmark the permalink.
 Leave a comment.